 Operating systems, such as Linux, provides partitioning software to resize partitions without any data loss.
 It’s possible to resize a partition using Gparted in an easy and a convenient way.
 Gparted partitioning software is available for free download.
 To modify the partition with Gparted, it has to be downloaded and then burned into a blank CD.
 This CD will be used as a bootable CD in order to resize the partition on Linux.
 Follow these easy instructions to resize a partition using Gparted on Linux without losing any data.
 The process may take some time to complete.

 So, If you have a partition and you want to enlarge or reduce it without losing data you might find Gparted does what you want.

 Download InfraRecorder, a program to burn the ISO image of GParted on a blank CD.

-- Restart the computer by putting the CD into the drive.
-(Please ensure that your BIOS is properly configured to boot from CD-ROM: change the boot sequence BIOS)
+Restart the computer introducing the CD into the drive (please make sure that your BIOS is properly configured to boot from CD-ROM: change the boot sequence BIOS)

-- When prompted, choose to ignore the boot options, unless you want to declare a specific device:
+When prompted, choose ignore the boot options unless you want to declare a specific device:

 - Gparted should then launch and display a screen showing disks and partitions:

 Click to repartition the disk (/dev/hda1 is usually the first IDE drive, /dev/hda2 for the second. /Dev/sda1 is the first SCSI or Serial-ATA, /dev/sda2 in the second, etc.)